 - The 219,000 women incarcerated in the United States only represents 17 percent of the women under correctional supervision.
 There are over one million women on probation and parole.

-- Three out of four women under control of any U.S. correctional system are on probation and 9% are on parole.
+- Of women under the control of any U.S. correctional system, 75% are on probation and 9% are on parole.

 - Women’s incarceration has grown at twice the pace of men’s incarceration over the last 40 years.

-- Eighty percent of women in jail are mothers.
+- 80% of women in jail are mothers.

 - Incarcerated women are: